 In calculating the NCI share of equity, it is consolidated equity rather than recorded equity on which the NCI is calculated.
 Hence, in calculating both the DNCI and INCI share of equity, adjustments must be made to eliminate any unrealized profits or losses arising from transactions within the group.

-It is important to investors that companies provide transparency regarding non controlling interests, because this will give them a better understanding of the effect of the NCI on a group’s financial position, financial results and cash flows, and therefore also the risks faced by the group.
-Investors will thus be better informed regarding the actual value of the assets and liabilities of the NCI when it is held by a company, and also the extent to which the assets and liabilities are attributable to the holders of the NCI.
+It is important to investors that companies provide transparency regarding non controlling interests, because this will give them a better understanding of the effect of the NCI on a group’s financial position, financial results, and cash flows, and also the risks faced by the group.
 Investors will then be better positioned to form their own opinion regarding the effect of an NCI on the various ratios and items in the financial statements.